infincia/NetRNG/README.md

 #####NOTE:

-**The master branch of this code is still unstable**.
-Use the zeromq branch if you need something that is mostly reliable.
-The readme in that branch explains more.
+**The master branch of this code is alpha quality but working**.

+Reconnection seems to be working when either server or client restarts or fails to properly close the socket connection.
+It's a simple timeout on both sides, which will cause a disconnection even if the other side hasn't actually disappeared but is simply idle.
+However that may be a desirable quality in order to allow other clients to connect when currently connected clients are idle, in other words if the server is configured to allow 2 clients, but one of them isn't actively requesting entropy, it will be disconnected after 5 seconds and allow another client to connect.

 #NetRNG